gramineproject/gramine/Documentation/index.rst

 For any questions, please send an email to users@gramineproject.io (`public archive <https://groups.google.com/g/gramine-users>`__).

-If you want to contribute to the project, please see :doc:`devel/contributing`.
+If you want to contribute to the project, please see :doc:`devel/contributing` and :doc:`devel/onboarding`.
 Thank you for your interest!

 *****************
 Table of Contents